musicmage4114/esi/docs/MailApi.md

 character_id = 56 # Integer | An EVE character ID

-contents = SwaggerClient::PutCharactersCharacterIdMailMailIdContents.new # PutCharactersCharacterIdMailMailIdContents | Data used to update the mail
+contents = SwaggerClient::EvemailUpdate.new # EvemailUpdate | Data used to update the mail

 mail_id = 56 # Integer | An EVE mail ID